budimanjojo/dotfiles-installer/README.md

 - `$ZSH_CUSTOM/alias.zsh` contains your own aliases for oh-my-zsh
 - `$ZSH_CUSTOM/looks.zsh` contains oh-my-zsh theme and its settings
-- `$ZSH_CUSTOM/plugs.zsh` contains oh-my-zsh plugins and its settings
+- `$ZSH_CUSTOM/plugs.zsh` contains oh-my-zsh plugins and its settings To change the included `base16-google-dark` colorscheme, you can type `base16` followed by a tab to perform tab completion.

 **Vim**